Nakroma/Precipitation-Nowcasting/README.md

 ## Deep Learning approach towards Precipitation Nowcasting
 Here you can find the source code used for the paper "Deep Learning Approach Towards Precipitation Nowcasting:
 Evaluating Regional Extrapolation Capabilities".
-You can find the readme of the original pytorch implementation repository below.
+You can find the readme of the original pytorch implementation repository by [Zhizhong Huang](https://hzzone.github.io/) below.
 All code was run using CUDA 11.3 with PyTorch 1.10.0 on Python 3.6.8.

 `/experiments/trajGRU_from_scratch/main.py` and `/experiments/trajGRU_finetune/main.py` is the code used to train/finetune the compared the model trained from scratch and the model that was finetuned on pretrained weights.